Sensors#

 distance — Returns the distance from a Range Sensor.

-Battery - Detect the Hornet’s battery percentage.
+Battery - Return the drone’s battery level.

 Inertial#